Vrushabh27/control_lyapunov/README.md

-# Control Lyapunov Functions Framework
+# Learning Control Lyapunov Functions with Formal Verification

-A data-driven framework for synthesizing feedback controllers using learned Control Lyapunov Functions (CLFs) for nonlinear systems.
+A data-driven framework for synthesizing Control Lyapunov Functions (CLFs) and stabilizing feedback controllers using formal verification algorithms for nonlinear systems.

-This repository contains:
-- A Python package for learning and verifying Control Lyapunov Functions
-- Tools for controller synthesis and system verification
-- Example implementations for systems like the Van der Pol oscillator

 ## Quick Start